-In asynchronous communication mode, a start bit indicating the start of communication and a stop bit indicating the end of communication are added to each character that is sent.
+In asynchronous communication mode, a start bit indicating the start of communication and a stop bit (1 or 2 bits) indicating the end of communication are added to each character that is sent.
 In this way synchronization is achieved for each character as a self-contained unit.